 Here you realize that there is no such opposite to joy, peace, love, or oneness.

-Here’s a thought provoking yet accessible article on living beyond your body – A Course in Miracles:
+Consider learning more on living beyond your body – A Course in Miracles.